adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -----------------------
 Whenever to use total PDOS as the background for all plots.

-If provided then all background data (and in all normalization routines as well) total partial density of states is used instead of corresponding local density of states.
+Total partial density of states is used instead of corresponding local density of states in all background data
+(and in all normalization routines as well) .

 .. code-block:: text